webosose/website/content/en/docs/tools/sdk/cli/cli-user-guide.md

     ```

     {{< note >}}
-    To remove a target device, you only need to enter the name of the target device following the command.
+    To remove or set a target device, you only need to enter the name of the target device following the command.
     {{< /note >}}

 ### ares-install